immersve/immersve-docs/docs/guides/card-funding.md

 # Card Funding

-A funding source is a pointer to a source of funds for a cardholder that can be drawn upon in relation to transactions made on cards issued to that cardholder.
-A funding source must have been created prior to creating a card; a card must be tagged with a funding source at the time of card creation.
+A Funding Source is a pointer to a source of funds for a cardholder that can be drawn upon in relation to transactions made on cards issued to that cardholder.
+A Funding Source must have been created prior to creating a card; a card must be tagged with a Funding Source at the time of card creation.

-Whilst a funding source is a pointer to the state of a ledger (often a blockchain address or smart contract address) it is in fact decoupled from the underlying ledger.
-For instance, when [listing funding sources](/api-reference/list-funding-sources) the `balance` represented within funding source may not always match the balance held on the underlying ledger.
+Whilst a Funding Source is a pointer to the state of a ledger (often a blockchain address or smart contract address) it is in fact decoupled from the underlying ledger.
+For instance, when [listing Funding Sources](/api-reference/list-funding-sources) the `balance` represented within Funding Source may not always match the balance held on the underlying ledger.
 This might be due to instances where deposit or load limits have been exceeded or where Immersve AML/CFT controls have determined that the funds in question should not contribute towards the `balance`.

-Given that there is sufficient `balance` within the funding source at the time of presentation of a transaction on a card associated with that funding source then the transaction may be approved.
-Any number of cards can be created in relation to a given funding source and all cards associated to the funding source will have access to the balance held by it.
+Given that there is sufficient `balance` within the Funding Source at the time of presentation of a transaction on a card associated with that Funding Source then the transaction may be approved.
+Any number of cards can be created in relation to a given Funding Source and all cards associated to the Funding Source will have access to the balance held by it.

 ## Authentication